Connor Whitehead murder accused excused from court appearance

 The man has been remanded in custody, and will appear in the High Court in Christchurch on November 26.

-The police investigation is still in its early stages and another offender is still at large, police said.
+The police investigation is still in its early stages and another person wanted over Whitehead's death is still at large, police said.

 Through police, his family on Monday released a statement about Connor.